LLNL/weave-demos/ball_bounce/README.md

 - `05_post-process_data/`
   - `ball_bounce_suite_maestro_post-process_data.yaml`: The Maestro workflow description for running the baseline simulation ensemble, consolidating the data into a datastore, and post-processing the simulation ensemble.
   - `ball_bounce_suite_merlin_post-process_data.yaml`: The Merlin workflow description for running the baseline simulation ensemble, consolidating the data into a datastore, and post-processing the simulation ensemble.
+  - `visualization_ensembles_sina.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble data from the datastore using Sina.
-  - `visualization_ensembles.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble data from the datastore.
+  - `visualization_ensembles_kosh.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble data from the datastore using Kosh.
-  - `visualization_ensembles.py`: The Jupyter notebook converted to a Python script so the Maestro and Merlin workflow can process it.
+  - `visualization_ensembles_sina.py`: The Jupyter notebook converted to a Python script so the Maestro and Merlin workflow can process it using Sina.
 - `06_surrogate_model/`
   - `ball_bounce_suite_maestro_surrogate_model.yaml`: The Maestro workflow description for running the baseline simulation ensemble, consolidating the data into a datastore, post-processing the simulation ensemble, and creating the surrogate_model.
   - `ball_bounce_suite_merlin_surrogate_model.yaml`: The Merlin workflow description for running the baseline simulation ensemble, consolidating the data into a datastore, post-processing the simulation ensemble, and creating the surrogate_model.
+  - `visualization_surrogate_model_sina.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble surrogate model data using Sina.
-  - `visualization_surrogate_model.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble surrogate model data.
+  - `visualization_surrogate_model_kosh.ipynb`: A Jupyter notebook to visualize the baseline simulation ensemble surrogate model data using Kosh.
-  - `visualization_surrogate_model.py`: The Jupyter notebook converted to a Python script so the Maestro and Merlin workflow can process it.
+  - `visualization_surrogate_model_sina.py`: The Jupyter notebook converted to a Python script so the Maestro and Merlin workflow can process it using Sina.

 #### Files created by the demo: